PLAY FOR GOAL 16

 WHY DOES IT MATTER?

-Peaceful, just and inclusive societies are necessary to achieve the Sustainable Development Goals (SDGs).
+Peaceful, justice and inclusive societies are necessary to achieve the Sustainable Development Goals (SDGs).
 People everywhere need to be free of fear from all forms of violence and feel safe as they go about their lives whatever their ethnicity, faith or sexual orientation.

 In order to advance the SDGs we need effective and inclusive public institutions that can deliver quality education and healthcare, fair economic policies and inclusive environmental protection.